Chiltern - Indigo Valley

 PROFILE FAQ

-Chiltern - Indigo Valley has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Chiltern - Indigo Valley has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that could impact the region.
-Key projects are Advanced Manufacturing Centre of Excellence, Wodonga Wastewater Treatment Plant Expansion, Hydrogen Park Murray Valley (HyP Murray Valley), and Wodonga Solar Farm.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that may affect this region.
+Notable ones include the Advanced Manufacturing Centre of Excellence, Wodonga Wastewater Treatment Plant Expansion, Hydrogen Park Murray Valley (HyP Murray Valley), and Wodonga Solar Farm.
+The following list outlines those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.